 Write and Issue the RFP

 The RFP is a written document that should include all of the essential information that the bidder will need to provide a detailed and accurate bid.
 The elements of an effective RFP are discussed below.
 Once it is written, the contracting business issues, or sends out, the RFP to potential bidders.
-While some entities, such as government agencies, may be required to put out an RFP to any and all potential bidders, private businesses are free to put out their RFPs to only those potential bidders they wish to have respond.
+While some entities, such as government agencies, may be required to put out an RFP to any and all potential bidders, private businesses are free to put out their RFPs to bidders of their choosing.

 Elements of RFP

-As with the RFP steps, the elements of the written RFP will vary depending on the specifics of the project.
-However, there are several elements that all RFPs will likely need to have included, such as: contact information for the contracting company and return of bids; all specifics of the project (size, site information, building(s) structure description; energy load data, expected outcomes, etc.); site visit information; proposed time schedule; essential contract terms and deadline for return of bids.
+The elements of the written RFP will vary depending on the specifics of the project.
+However, there are several elements that all RFPs will likely need to include, such as contact information for the contracting company and return of bids; all specifics of the project (size, site information, building(s) structure description; energy load data, expected outcomes, etc.); site visit information; proposed time schedule; essential contract terms and deadline for return of bids.